vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 You can also run a Linux desktop from a virtual machine using Virtual Box,
 Vagrant,
-or even run on Amazon via a published AMI.
+or even run on Amazon via a published *Amazon Machine Image*.